Find Affordable College Courses

 Langston, OK

-Langston University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree public health programs.
-Located in the rural area of Langston, Langston University is a public college with a small student population.
+Langston University came in at #7 in this year’s edition of the Best Value Public Health Bachelor’s Degree Schools in Oklahoma ranking.
+Located in the rural area of Langston, Langston University is a public school with a small student population.

 Best Value Public Health Colleges in the Southwest Region